 Bulletproof Handyman

-What Can a Handyman Do in Taos in Taos County, New Mexico?
+What Can a Handyman Do Without a License in Taos in Taos County, New Mexico?

 In Taos (Taos County), most “handyman” work is regulated at the STATE level through New Mexico’s Construction Industries Division (CID).
 New Mexico generally requires a contractor license for construction/repair work unless you fall under a narrow “handyman”/minor-work exemption (commonly treated as small jobs under a dollar cap) and you are not performing regulated trades (electrical, plumbing, gas, HVAC) which require proper licensing regardless of job size.
 In addition, the Town of Taos typically requires a local business registration/license to operate within town limits, and permits may still be required even when a state contractor license is not.